dhirsch1138/cc65_template/README.md

 If for whatever reason minipro isn't playing nice (again it is untested, sorry) then just get the bin directly in your system and run minipro there.

 # Quick Examples
-This dev container has three examples of different implementations of Ben Eater's blink.s program from Video 3.
+This dev container has three examples of different implementations of Ben Eater's blink.s program from Video 3 (https://eater.net/downloads/blink.s) .
 All three examples do the same thing, they just illustrate how the functionality of cc65 can be leveraged to help remove mental labor from the coder.

+- "examples/video3_original_w_cc65" - Ben's rotating led blinker "blinks.s" from video 3 (https://eater.net/downloads/blink.s)
+  - Includes the associated firmware so that it'll build with ld65, even though the firmware isn't actually being used.
+- "examples/video3_w_cc65" - dbuchwald's cc65'd version of Ben's example video 3 (https://github.com/dbuchwald/cc65-tools/blob/main/tutorial/02_blink/blink.s)
+  - This illustrates how the vector and code definitions can be used (as provided by cc65 functionality)
+- "examples/video3_w_cc65_viafirmware" - A futher evolution based on dbuchwalds work (https://github.com/dbuchwald/cc65-tools/blob/main/tutorial/03_blink/blink.s)
+  - Illustrates how the firmware can be leveraged to dynamically handle memory spaces to replace the static address refences (use dynamic references to VIA addresses).
+  - We also introduce included files to keep our codebase organized.

+Reminder: the code from the examples will need to be moved into "source/" to build them

 All three of these examples build into an identical binary @ "build/output.bin".
 You can prove this yourself after staging an example into "source/" and running `make all`.
 Below is result of staging, compiling, and viewing the contents "examples/video3_w_cc65_viafirmware"
 ```
+vscode ➜ /workspaces/TestTemplate1 $ cp examples/video3_w_cc65_viafirmware/source/* source/
 vscode ➜ /workspaces/TestTemplate1 $ make all
 INFO: Processing source files in folder "source/"
 INFO: Located these source files and will process "source/blink.s source/via.s"